 Sure, you could just mindlessly run the mower over every month or so, but if you want the best results, then we've got the insider secrets.
 Think of it like a hair cut – you could quickly hack it with the kitchen scissors, but it'll look so much better with a little bit of know-how.
 Give your lawn the TLC treatment and you'll be rewarded with beautiful grass to be proud of.

-Of course, before you get started, you'll need the top tools for the job, so take a look at our guide to the best lawn mower for 2021.
-Then, read on to discover our expert lawn mowing advice, from how to create stunning stripes to how often to mow, and more.
+Of course, before you get started, you'll need the top tools for the job, so take a look at our guide to the best lawn mower.
+Then, read on to discover our expert lawn mowing advice.

 How to mow your lawn